Grassroots is inviting everyone in the community to become part of a movement to prevent suicide through Real Talk.

 Email us at email@example.com to find out how to get involved.

-Grassroots have an exciting opportunity for a volunteer data entry/administrator who shares our commitment and passion for suicide prevention to aid and support to the smooth running and organisation of the office training systems, processes and data entry.
+Grassroots have an opportunity for a Volunteer Fundraiser who shares our commitment and passion for suicide prevention to aid and support our fundraising efforts.
 Find out more here...

 "Suicide is everyone's business; it devastates so many lives no matter who you are, where you work or where you live.
 We want to use every method available to us to make Sussex, and beyond, a place where people thinking about suicide are supported and helped in their workplace and their community."